waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 You'll build a note-taking app by working through **challenges**.
 No walkthroughs.

-And you'll implement user stories for an app that summarises the news.
-No challenges, no walkthroughs.

 ## Structure of the week

 ### Group code reviews